hybridlca/pyspa/README.md

 You will need __python__ to run this package as well as the following python packages:
 1. [numpy](https://www.numpy.org/)
 2. [pandas](https://pandas.pydata.org/)
+3. [scipy](https://scipy.org/) - To support the use of sparse A matrices

 ### Installing
 Download and install the package from pip